chrimage/summarybot-16k/README.md

 ## License

-This project is licensed under the MIT license - see [LICENSE](LICENSE) for more details.#SUMMARYBOT-16K
+This project is licensed under the MIT license - see [LICENSE](LICENSE) for more details.

-This app uses gpt-3.5-turbo-16k to summarize YouTube videos.

-First, it uses pytube to download the video's audio stream.

-Second, it runs the audio file through OpenAI Whisper for transcription.

-Finally, it uses LangChain to prompt gpt-3.5-turbo-16k for a summary.

-The audio, transcript, and summary are all saved to folders within the working directory.

-Create a file named ".env" and add "OPENAI_API_KEY='your_api_key'" to the file.